-You can check your CSS dashboard for updates once your profile information is submitted.
-Because this isn't a standardized application, processing time can vary from school to school.
+Check your CSS dashboard for updates once your profile information is submitted.
+Because this isn’t a standardized application, processing time can vary from school to school.

 You may need to follow up with the financial aid office at your college once you submit your application, especially if you use the paper form.

 A good general guideline is to follow the submission timeframe for the FAFSA, which becomes available each year on October 1st.
 You should try to complete the ISFAA around the same time, although deadlines can vary depending on the college.